Congratulations! You are near the completion of your studies and are eligible for graduation from Manchester University in 2017.

 The Campus Store will communicate about ordering your cap and gown.
 Make sure you try on your cap and gown before the day of Commencement.

 When worn properly, the mortarboard cap should be level on top.
 It is also advisable to take your gown out of the packaging and hang it up a few days before Commencement to release it of wrinkles.
 Contact Heather Gochenaur at the Campus Store for more information before ordering.

 GRADUATION PLEDGE ALLIANCE

-We invite you to consider signing the graduation pledge yourself.
-This year, unlike previous years, you can sign the pledge online.
-We ask that you sign the pledge before May 6 to ensure we have enough ribbons for all signers.
+We invite you to consider signing the graduation pledge yourself, which can be done online.
+We ask that you sign the pledge before May 12 to ensure we have enough ribbons for all signers.
 The pledge reads:

 “I pledge to explore and take into account the social and environmental consequences of any job I consider and will try to improve these aspects of any organizations for which I work.”